What To Talk About On The Phone: Tips To Overcome Phone Anxiety

 Takeaway

-Talking on the phone can be stressful for some.
+Talking on the phone can be stressful.
 The conversation topics on this list can give you a bit of confidence and help keep the conversation flowing the next time someone gives you a call.
 Meeting with a therapist can also help you get more comfortable with situations like these if that’s your goal.

 Seeking to improve your mental health?